filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 The protocol allows SP to locally generate PoRep challenges instead of using on-chain randomness.

 On one hand, this feature of the protocol allows for drastically simpler onboarding pipeline.
-On the other hand, higher security guarantees than today are needed in order to preserve network security.

-We consider 128 bits of security as a robust level of security long term.
-It is possible to lower down security guarantees, but if we want a long term solution, 128 bits of security is the way to go.

-In practice, this translates in an higher number of PoRep challenges (2268 per SDR layer instead of the current 180 per SDR layer) compared with today (12.6x).
+On the other hand, it requires an higher number of PoRep challenges (2268 per SDR layer instead of the current 180 per SDR layer) in order to preserve network security.

+NI-PoRep is proposed as an *optional* feature, the previously available proofs types will be still supported.

 ## Motivation